Chapter 16 Automatic Derivatives

 , so in that case it is not a problem.) - the evaluation path followed by any if-then-else calls.

-- values of any indices.
+- values of any integer indices.

 See below for more thorough explanations.